HR Tip of the Month

 Employers General Overview

 In today's economy more than ever, your company must get value out of every dollar it spends and that especially applies to the dollars it spends on outside counsel.
-Brach Eichler's Employment Services Group was recently listed by U.S. News & World Report as a 2014 Tier 1 Law Firm for Employment Litigation in New Jersey.
+Brach Eichler's Employment Services Group was recently listed by U.S. News & World Report as a Best Law Firm for Labor and Employment Litigation in New Jersey.
 The attorneys in our Employment Services Group add value to your business by providing prompt advice and services, without unexpected costs or surprises.
 Our attorneys know the laws and statutes that affect your business so you can focus on what matters most to you--running your business.
 We provide our clients with speedy, knowledgeable advice not just when situations arise but before they can.
 Whether you are a five-employee retail operation or a national manufacturer with thousands of employees, and whether you call once a year or once a week for advice, you receive the same attention.
 We also represent executives, officers, directors, and high-level employees in connection with their employment contracts and benefits, in addition to resolving any disputes they may have with the business.

 Drawing on the strength of the Firm's health care and real estate practices, our Employment Services Group has significant experience counseling and representing clients in a broad array of industries, including: